vspaz/rsa-encrypt-decrypt-golang/README.md

 }
 ```

+**NOTE**: please refer to
+* [rsa-encrypt-decrypt-rust](https://github.com/vspaz/rsa-encrypt-decrypt-rust) if you need the Rust lib
-**NOTE**: please refer to [rsa-encrypt-decrypt-python](https://github.com/vspaz/rsa-encrypt-decrypt-python) if you need the Python lib.
+* [rsa-encrypt-decrypt-python](https://github.com/vspaz/rsa-encrypt-decrypt-python) if you need the Python lib